SalomonBrys/__deprecated__dart-roole-element/README.md

 The first is a simple CSS that prevents [FOUC](http://wikipedia.org/wiki/FOUC).
 The second is the roole javascript processor file.

+Please note that roole_element uses roole.js library via [js-interop](https://www.dartlang.org/articles/js-dart-interop/).
+Therefore, if you haven't already done this in your `my_project.html` file, you need to add this script in the `head` section to enable dart to interact with javascript :

+	<script src="packages/browser/interop.js"></script>

 #### Roole inside polymer-element

 First, you need to make your element roole aware.